TobikoData/sqlmesh/docs/examples/tcloud_getting_started.md

 # make Tobiko Cloud only allow deploying to dev environments, use env var to override in CI/CD
 # allow_prod_deploy: {{ env_var('ALLOW_PROD_DEPLOY', 'false') }}

-# enables synchronized deployments to prod when a pull request is merged
+# enables synchronized deployments to prod when a pull request gets a `/deploy` command or is approved by a required approver
 cicd_bot:
     type: github
     merge_method: squash